 During the past 50 years there has been 13 curates serving at St Luke’s – all accountable to the incumbent of Seaford parish.
 Each curate has contributed in some special way to the story of St Luke’s and each in their own style.

 Over the years, it is recognised that as society and cultures change, so the style of worship has to adapt sensitively to connect with people seeking faith and to help the faith of committed Christians to grow and mature.
 It is a time of change, but we seek to proclaim the gospel of Christ which is unchanging.
 Jesus said, ‘I am the same yesterday, today and forever.’

 We thank and praise God for his infinite and great love for all and for the ministry of St Luke’s through the past 50 years.

-ray that more people will come to faith, grow in faith, then go and share God’s love with all.
+We continue to pray that more people will come to faith, grow in faith, then go and share God’s love with all.